53717420548_27a2b10866_k (2)

 Fact:

-• Cambodia is located in the southern Indochinese Peninsula in Southeast Asia.
+• Cambodia is located in Southeast Asia.

-• Cambodia shares borders with Thailand, Laos and Vietnam.
+• Cambodia shares borders with Thailand, Laos and Vietnam

 • 95% of the population are Theravada Buddhists.